NEON LIGHT AND PAINTERLY POLAROIDS DAY 1 (MAY 24)

 This is not a traditional workshop.
 It is an invitation to step into two artistic worlds and explore what happens when technique meets intuition.

-This workshop is a collaborative experience led by two photographers, Anna Lisa Wagner and Maria Knofe, with distinct visual languages.
+This workshop is a collaborative experience led by two photographers, Anna Lisa Wagner and Maria Knofe, each with a distinct visual language.
 Participants will explore two unique approaches to image-making: cinematic neon-lit film photography and painterly SX-70 Polaroids.

 Set against the surreal landscape of Joshua Tree, this workshop blends technical teaching, creative exploration, and hands-on shooting.